dev-zzo/blarg/_posts/2024-07-28-deprocessing-attempt-3.md

 ![Image of metal getting etched away (500x mag)](/blarg/assets/20240728/deproc3.jpg)

 The die will be left in HCl until all the metal is dissolved.
+However, long wires may be a challenge.

 ![Image of metal NOT getting etched away (500x mag)](/blarg/assets/20240728/deproc4.jpg)